Defender-class torpedo boat

 The colonial service Defender-class torpedo boats were designed by Thornycroft & Company for the defence of New Zealand, built at Chiswick in 1883 and shipped to New Zealand.
 They were quickly obsolete and were left to deteriorate in situ.
-The remains of Defender are preserved at the Lyttelton Torpedo Boat Museum.
+The remains of the lead vessel in the class, Defender, are preserved at the Lyttelton Torpedo Boat Museum.

 Construction

 Acquired for the external defence of New Zealand, at a cost of about £3,200 each, all four boats were built and engined by John I. Thornycroft & Company at Church Wharf, Chiswick on the River Thames.

 Armament

 As built the class was armed with a single McEvoy spar torpedo, which was designed to be rammed into a vessel and explode beneath the waterline.
 A single 2-barrelled Nordenfelt gun comprised the total gun armament.
 The last pair had 18-inch Whitehead torpedoes fitted at build, and these were later retrofitted to Defender and Taiaroa.

 Transport to New Zealand

 On 1 February 1884 the first pair were shipped aboard the sailing ship Lyttelton from London to Port Chalmers, New Zealand.
 The second pair followed on 3 May 1884.